neondatabase/website/content/docs/manage/projects.md

 To delete a project:

 1. Navigate to the [Neon Console](https://console.neon.tech).
-2. Select the project that you want to delete from the project drop-down list.
+2. Select the project that you want to delete.
 3. Select **Settings** > **General**.
 4. Click **Delete project.**
 5. On the **Do you want to delete this project?** dialog, click **Delete**.

 ## Check the project data size

 Neon stores data in its own internal format.
-During the technical preview, a Neon project has a 10GB data size limit, which applies to the logical size of a Neon project.
+Tier limits define the amount of data you can store in a project.

 The logical size is the sum of all database sizes in the project.
 To check the logical size of the databases in your Neon project, run the following query:

 ```sql
 SELECT pg_size_pretty(sum(pg_database_size(datname)))